ormskirk77/RoboAPI/README.md

 # RoboAPI
 v0.1

 This was a project I worked on to develop an API for use with a custom mezzanine board for the Ultra96.
-Unfortunately this was never completed as the funding got pulled and Covid restrictions/ home schooling severely hampered progress.
+The board had an array of sensors, and motor and servo drivers.
+I was involved with both the hardware and software side of the project.
 \

-I liked the concept though and am in the process of developing slimmed down versions for the Raspberry Pi and Jetson Nano.
+I  am in the process of developing slimmed down versions for the Raspberry Pi and Jetson Nano.
 Both of which I hope to release open source this summer.